Three years of rigorous testing, thousands of iterations, and hundreds of product case studies later…

 These were the top three:

-1. While a Lean Canvas does a good job of capturing the business model story, it doesn’t adequately address business model sizing.
+1. While Lean Canvas does a good job of capturing the business model story, it doesn’t adequately address business model sizing.
 How do you size a business model without drowning in a sea of spreadsheets?

 2. While validated learning is critical for testing our riskiest assumptions, investors (or other stakeholders) don’t care about learning — they want results.
 How do you balance this dichotomy?